GemGeorge/SniperPhish/README.md

 4. After installation, SniperPhish will redirect to login page http://localhost/spear
 >Default login - *Username: `admin`   Password: `sniperphish`*

+## Updating/Upgrading
+1. 1st keep a backup of your existing /spear/db.php, /spear/uploads/, /spear/sniperhost/hf_files/ and /spear/sniperhost/ht_files/ folders.
+2. Then delete all your current SnipePhish files and replace with the new SniperPhish.
+You may clone the repo/unzip latest SniperPhish release to the same location.
+3. Now, re-add the files and folders you backed up at the 1st step to the same locations

+>*Above steps applies to the update of all SniperPhish v1.0+ to the latest release as of now.
+There are no changes to the database.*
 ## Main Features
 * Web tracker code generation - track your website visits and form submissions independently
 * Tracks data from phishing website containg any number of pages